AlgoGenesis/C/Infix to Prefix/evaluation/readme.md

 - now comes +
   - pop 3 and 12 from the stack and perform `12 + 3 = 15`
 -push 15 onto the stack.

-after complete processing is done
+After complete processing is done
--pop 15 from the stack
+- pop 15 from the stack

 The final result is 15.